Ariana Madix And Tom Sandoval Are Taking The Next Step, Is A Spinoff Coming?

 Ariana Madix and Tom Sandoval are ready to take the next step in their relationship.
-However, unfortunately for many fans, that does not mean that the Vanderpump Rules couple is tying the knot.
+However, unfortunately for many fans, that does not mean the Vanderpump Rules couple is tying the knot.

-While Tom Sandoval hinted that an engagement could be coming soon during the recently aired finale episode of Season 5, Ariana Madix has made it clear on multiple occasions that she isn’t yet sold on the idea of marriage — nor does she want any children.
-Instead, the SUR Restaurant bartender is hoping to soon buy a home with her reality boyfriend.
+While Tom Sandoval hinted that an engagement could be coming soon during the recently aired finale episode of Season 5, Ariana Madix has made it clear on multiple occasions that she isn’t yet sold on the idea of marriage, nor does she want any children.
+Instead, the SUR Restaurant bartender is hoping to soon buy a home with her reality TV boyfriend.

-“Most of our friends have moved into bigger and better apartments with bigger and bigger rents to pay,” Ariana Madix explained during an interview with The Daily Dish.
+“Most of our friends have moved into bigger and better apartments with bigger and bigger rents to pay,” Ariana Madix explained during an interview with the Daily Dish.
 “We’re trying to keep that rent small, so we’ve been saving.”

-Currently Ariana Madix and Tom Sandoval are living in a “relatively inexpensive rent-controlled apartment,” but when it comes to their future, they hope to move into something bigger that they can make their own.
+Currently, Ariana Madix and Tom Sandoval are living in a “relatively inexpensive rent-controlled apartment,” but when it comes to their future, they hope to move into something bigger that they can make their own.

 While Ariana Madix and Tom Sandoval have made a decent living working at SUR Restaurant and appearing on Vanderpump Rules, they aren’t quite ready to take the jump when it comes to signing up for a mortgage.
 Instead, they are focused on getting their finances in order and saving their money.